mashharuki/HackFS-2023/pkgs/docs/docs_jp.md

 ### デモ動画の構成案

 1. まず簡単に今回作った概要説明 (40 秒)
-   Let's start prezentation.
+   Ok, Let's start prezentation.
+   I developed OkozukaiWallet at this hackathon.
-   OkozukaiWallet is a product that creates an opportunity for mass adoption of Web3.
+   It is a product that makes an opportunity for mass adoption of Web3.

-   EOA will take care of the setup for entering the Web3 world, including the management of private keys, and users will be able to manage their tokens easily.
+   EOA will take care of the setup for entering the Web3 , including key managemetn, and users will be able to manage their tokens easily.

-   Although the technology has developed and various use cases have been created, the public still has a speculative and dangerous image of Web3.
+   Although the technology has developed and various use cases have been created, the public still has a dangerous image of Web3.

    The fact that private keys must be managed by individuals is also a major hurdle.

-   Therefore, we developed a prototype that combines Account Abstraction, The Graph, Polybase, Push Protocol, and Lit Protocol technologies to realize a smart contract wallet application that can be used even by children.
+   Therefore, I developed a prototype that combines Web3 Technology (Account Abstraction, The Graph, Polybase, Push Protocol, and Lit Protocol technologies ) to realize a smart contract wallet application that can be used even by children.

 2. 機能の紹介 (30 秒)
    I have developed 3 functions each for EOA and non-EOA users!
+   A detailed functional overview will be shown in the demo that follows.

 - for admin (EOA)